RepoHyper: Search-Expand-Refine on Semantic Graphs for Repository-Level Code Completion: Methodology

 (2) \textit{Pattern Search}: We found that exhausted search on all the directions and paths can include too many irrelevant contexts to the query.
 Thus, we conduct kNN search for all the queries in the training set, then expand using exhausted strategy from kNN searched node $V_j$ to target node $V_{\text{target}}$, then collect the most frequent type paths into path set $\mathcal{P}$, then add them as filters for later BFS.
 This is called as pattern search since it will eliminates non-frequent paths during exhausted exploration saving the walking nodes.

 where $\text{PATH}$ denotes the type of BFS exploration path from kNN searched node $V_j \in A$ to any walking node $V_i$.
 For example, one might prioritize the exploration from a class node to its script node then to imported function to draw a possible invoke relationship for code completion (class-script-function path type), but one is unlikely to explore chain of method calls (method-method-method path type).
+More details are in Appendix \ref{appendix:ps}.